feihong/asyncio-tasks-talk/talk.md

     # next slide
 ```

-^ We now want to use a class instead of a function to handle this, because there are now callbacks involved.
-You could instead use inner functions but the code tends to be less readable.
+^ We now want to use a class instead of a function as the request handler, because there are now callbacks involved.
+You could instead use inner functions, but the code tends to be less readable.

 ---
 ## New web socket request handler (2)